AMSA 2023 Rottnest Student Workshop

 Although challenges may persist in the practical application of cross- cultural collaborations, the planning and budgeting of research projects needs to consider the additional time required for equitable engagement and relationship building with Indigenous partners at all stages of research.
 A shift in the current approach to conservation sciences will allow the time and space for alternative worldviews to be equitably represented in research projects.
 Equitable and ethical inclusion of Indigenous people’s ways of knowing and doing in conservation science is a growing, yet challenging, field of work.
 In principle, a two-way or pluralistic approach to science is best practice, where both western and Indigenous worldviews are represented through co-developed research questions and co-delivered results.
 In practice, however, this approach has its challenges.

 My experiences collaborating with the Esperance Tjaltjraak Native Title Aboriginal Corporation on Sea Country research programs for two years has highlighted how the current western scientific framework often does not allow the time and/or space for a true two-way approach.
 The constrained funding of conservation sciences and tight turnarounds for reporting or publishing often does not allow the time for relationships between researchers and Indigenous communities to be built nor does it give the space for the practicing of cultural protocol on Country.
 Although challenges may persist in the practical application of cross-cultural collaborations, the planning and budgeting of research projects needs to consider the additional time required for equitable engagement and relationship building with Indigenous partners at all stages of research.
-A shift in the current approach to conservation sciences will allow the time and space for alternative worldviews to be equitabley presented in research projects.
+A shift in the current approach to conservation sciences will allow the time and space for alternative worldviews to be equitably presented in research projects.

 03